mpSchrader/gym-sokoban/docs/variations/TwoPlayer.md

 The game ending rules as well as the reward are similar to regular game.

 ## 3. Room Configurations
 Similar to the regular Sokoban there exist multiple room configurations.
+Of course all configurations can be rendered as TinyWorld.

 | Room Id | Grid-Size | Pixels | #Boxes | Example |
 | ---     | :---:      | :---: | :---:   | :---: |